jennyknuth/dashboard/app/components/sensortag/sensortag-instructions.md

 1. Connect the `Blink1Colors` block to the `Blink1` block and to the `Blink1Socket` block

 #### Save the `Lab3` service
-1. Click the down arrow next to the `Lab3` label at the top of the screen
+1. Click the `save` icon on the top navigation bar
-1. Click `save`

 #### Start the `Lab3` service
-1. Click the down arrow next to the `Lab3` label at the top of the screen
+1. Click the `start` icon on the top navigation bar
-1. Click `start`

 #### Your service should look similar to this: